sellerstx1982/ai-case-study/README.md

 ### Products

-* Aurora Driver: Self-driving hardware and software.
-   Installed and tested on Class 8 trucks and Toyota minivans in Texas since 2020 and 2022.
+* Aurora Driver: Self-driving system installed and tested on Class 8 trucks and minivans in Texas since 2020 and 2022.
-* Aurora Connect: Ride
+* Aurora Connect: Ride-sharing program using Toyota Sienna minivans set to begin in late 2024.

-  Tested on Class 8 trucks in Texas since 2020 and used to operate Toyota Sienna

-* What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)

-Aurora has the expertise of the company's founders, who led the AI driving divisions at Google, Tesla, and Uber.
-In addition to the founders' background, Aurora already has a self-driving system, which is called the Aurora Driver.
-Aurora is provided actual vehicles from partnered companies including: Paccar, the manufacturers of Peterbilt and Kenworth, and Toyota.
-Aurora has tested both Class 8 (18 wheeler) trucks, along with Toyota's Sienna Minivan model.
-The Class 8 trucks having access to roads in Texas since 2020 has allowed Aurora to have to test and improve upon their product, the Aurora Driver.
-Toyota Sienna minivans have also been tested in the Dallas, Texas area.
-Aurora is expected to open Aurora Connect in late 2024 for ridesharing services in Dallas.
-These and many other factors, put Aurora in an elite class of autonomous driving companies in the industry.
+### Technologies

+* LiDAR (Light Detection and Ranging): Uses FMCW (Frequency Modulated Continuous Wave) to build a three-dimensional map surrounding the vehicle, reaching up to 1,300 feet.
 [3]

-* Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

-LiDAR (Light Detection and Ranging): Uses FMCW (Frequency Modulated Continuous Wave) to build a three-dimensional map surrounding the vehicle, reaching up to 1,300 feet.
+* Cameras: High-resolution cameras recognize traffic signals, lane markings, and other visual indicators, allowing the Aurora Driver to drive safely.
 [3]

-Cameras: High-resolution cameras recognize traffic signals, lane markings, and other visual indicators, allowing the Aurora Driver to drive safely.
-[3]

-Radar: Functions to support LiDAR and cameras during any weather condition and low-light instances.
+* Radar: Functions to support LiDAR and cameras during any weather condition and low-light instances.
 Radar easily detects objects at various distances.
 [3]

-Perception Software: Merges information from all sensors (LiDAR, cameras, radar) to process the vehicle's surroundings and create an up-to-date image encompassing the vehicle.
+* Perception Software: Merges information from all sensors (LiDAR, cameras, radar) to process the vehicle's surroundings and create an up-to-date image encompassing the vehicle.
 This up-to-date image recognizes, objects, pedestrians, traffic signals, and more.
 [3]

-Localization and Mapping Software: Assists the Aurora Driver in exacting its spot on a map and travelling within that map.
+* Localization and Mapping Software: Assists the Aurora Driver in exacting its spot on a map and travelling within that map.
 GPS, sensor data, and high-def maps help position the vehicle correctly within the correct area.
 [3]

-Decision-Making and Planning Software: Uses the perceived environment, mapping, and traffic regulations to make appropriate driving decisions.
+* Decision-Making and Planning Software: Uses the perceived environment, mapping, and traffic regulations to make appropriate driving decisions.
 [3]

-Machine Learning: Algorithms are probably used to stack for tasks such as object recognition, sensor data processing, and optimized decision-making.
+* Machine Learning: Algorithms are probably used to stack for tasks such as object recognition, sensor data processing, and optimized decision-making.
 [3]

-Powerful Computer System: The Aurora Driver has high-performing computers that are important for interpreting all the sensor data and handling complicated software algorithms while the system is functioning.
+* Powerful Computer System: The Aurora Driver has high-performing computers that are important for interpreting all the sensor data and handling complicated software algorithms while the system is functioning.
 [3]

-Integration Hardware: Devices that control operations that includes steering, braking, and acceleration.
+* Integration Hardware: Devices that control operations that includes steering, braking, and acceleration.
 [3]

-Simulation Tools: Testing of the Aurora Driver using virtual environments to improve at a faster rate before entry to the real-world.
+* Simulation Tools: Testing of the Aurora Driver using virtual environments to improve at a faster rate before entry to the real-world.
 [3]

-## Landscape

-* What field is the company in?
-Self-driving vehicles

-* What have been the major trends and innovations of this field over the last 5&ndash;10 years?

-The major trends in self-driving vehicles over the past ten years have included:
+## Industry Trends and Innovations

+* Major Trends

 2014-2016: More investment and excitement had tech companies like Google and carmakers like Ford and General Motors begin researching autonomous vehicles.